What is NetBSD?

 16. 7.0: Accelerated support for Intel and Radeon devices on x86 has been added via a port of Linux 3.15 DRM/KMS code.
 In addition, Lua kernel scripting, blacklistd, NPF enhancements, Multiprocessor ARM support, and two new ARM cards (Raspberry Pi 2, ODROID-C1) have been added.

 17. 8.0: USB 3.0 host controller and speed ratios have been improved.
-The Melt and Specter vulnerability have been reduced for Intel and AMD CPUs.
+The Melt and Specter vulnerabilities have been reduced for Intel and AMD CPUs.
 Added support for more ARM cards, including a UEFI bootloader, NVMe driver, nouveau driver for Nvidia graphics cards, and Raspberry Pi 3.

 18. 9.0: Updated DRM to Linux 4.4, added support for Intel graphics up to Kaby Lake, and included.
-Improvements for AArch64 ARMv7-A have been improved.
+Improvements for AArch64 ARMv7-A have been made.
 Hardware virtualization support for QEMU has been enhanced through NVMM (Virtual Machine Monitor).

 Add a Comment